itsroops/vcf_comp_with_gold_standard/README.md

 4. Availability of **git** program.
 It can be checked using `which git`.
 This is required for cloning the guthub repository.

 ## Installation
-Please execute the following steps.
+Following are the steps of installation:
 1. Execute the command `git clone https://github.com/itsroops/vcf_comp_with_gold_standard`
 2. Navigate to the directory by running `cd vcf_comp_with_gold_standard`
 3. Run the script by executing `sh start_install.sh`.